fgiobergia/fgiobergia.github.io/_teaching/2023-bixbd.md

 The course introduces techniques for storing, managing, analyzing, and querying large data collections, e.g. data warehouses, to support strategic decision support.
 The course also addresses relational and non-relational database technologies, together with traditional data mining techniques.

-I have TA'd this course in A.Y.
+I was a TA this course in A.Y.
 2023-24, covering topics related to data mining, non-relational databases, and data warehousing.